-- A. The Parties recognize that building surveillance is conducted for safety and internal security reasons. - B. This article covers, but is not limited to: camera, video, microphone, access card swipes, telephone, cellphone, computer, and other electronic devices. - C. If the Agency uses surveillance during an investigation into possible misconduct, the following shall apply if a disciplinary or adverse action is proposed against an employee represented by the Union: - 1.
-The Union will be given a copy of all evidence collected specific to the investigation; - 2.
-The Union will be provided a copy of the pertinent video tapes or other electronic media; the only exception would be for issues of public safety or national security. - 3.
-The Union will be allowed to represent affected employees in any subsequent discussions or proceedings involving them. - D. The Union is not precluded from any further negotiations on the impact and implementation of surveillance, hidden or otherwise; however, proposals that concern matters covered by other articles in this agreement are not subject to further bargaining. - E. No electronic recordings may be made without mutual consent except for the Office of Inspector General (OIG) investigations, other law enforcement investigations, or EEO investigations.
+- A. The Parties recognize that building surveillance is conducted for safety and internal security purposes. - B. This article covers, but is not limited to: camera, video, microphone, access card swipes, telephone, cellphone, computer, and other electronic devices. - C. If the Agency uses surveillance during an investigation into possible misconduct, the Union will be allowed to represent affected employees in any subsequent discussions or proceedings involving them if a disciplinary or adverse action is proposed against an employee represented by the Union. - 1.
+The Union, if representing the employee, will be given a copy of all relevant evidence collected: - 2.
+The Union, if representing the employee, will be provided a copy of the pertinent recordings; and, - 3.Upon request by an affected employee, the Union will be allowed to provide representation in any subsequent discussions or proceedings. - D. The Union is not precluded from any further negotiations on the impact and implementation of surveillance, hidden or otherwise. - E. The Agency agrees that surveillance program will be in public areas where there is no reasonable expectation of privacy.
+Places where an individual has a reasonable expectation of privacy include: - Bathrooms - Shower areas - Hotel rooms - Locker rooms - Changing rooms - Nursing Mother's rooms - Wellness rooms (where they exist) - Union Office(s) - F. No electronic recordings may be made without mutual consent except for the Office of Inspector General (OIG) investigations, other law enforcement investigations, or EEO investigations. - G. The Union will be given written notice of any newly established surveillance system that is not of a medical or criminal nature and that impacts BUEs.
+Such notice shall include: